kunalnpandey/Stylumia-Internship-Drive/Machine Learning/Problem_2/README.md

 Then I merged the two datasets into a single datasets.
 After that I analysed the behaviour of data by visualising it with different prospective.

-Plotted heatmap so as to get insighst on which variable to choose and which to ignore.
+Plotted heatmap so as to get insights on which variable to choose and which to ignore.
 Then I dropped the unnecessary varaibles and divided the datasets into train and test sets respectively.

 After that I used those datasets to train the classifier